SEP 03

 High Index Lens Price

-• If you get progressive (no line) bifocals with a “lower” index your price will be between $150 and $200.
+• Progressive Lenses: If you need progressive (no-line) bifocals in this same lower index range, budget between $150 and $200.

 Shop High Index Glasses